+PSY 330.
 MARRIAGE AND FAMILY-LIFE EDUCATION.
-PSY 330.

 A study of the processes, materials, and programs available for a thorough marriage and family discipleship program.

 Evangelism through families and family ministries, family and marital stage programming, and creative formulation of enrichment events will receive emphasis.
-Prerequisite: Completion of CE 202 suggested.
+Prerequisite: PSY 201.
 Two semester hours credit.